 Check out the video below for some highlights from the 2020 Swimrun Fuerteventura event!

-The Sprint distance has 3 swim sections and 5 run sections, with each participant having 3 hours to complete the 11km total.
-Start time is 09.30 am.
+The Sprint distance has 4 swim sections and 5 run sections, with each participant having 2 hours: 40 mins to complete the 11km total.

 The terrain for both distances is asphalt, pavement, trails and sand, with sea temperature between 18 and 22 degrees C.